The 4 best vitamins for depression

 Right now, an estimated 1 in 6 people in the UK are experiencing depression, anxiety, and other common mental health concerns.
-And while counselling, therapy, and antidepressant medications remain the most effective treatments of depression, your diet and nutrition play a role, too.
+While counseling, therapy, and antidepressant medications remain the most effective treatments of depression, your diet and nutrition play a role too.
 In this article, we’ll look at the best vitamins for depression.

-If you or someone you know has been diagnosed with depression, talk to a medical professional about how the following nutrients may help you to feel better, balance your mood, and restore your sense of optimism, hope, and wellbeing.
+If you or someone you know has been diagnosed with depression or is struggling with their mental health, talk to a medical professional about what nutrients and vitamins may help.
+The ones below will hopefully assist you on your way to feeling better, balancing your mood, and restoring your sense of optimism, hope, and wellbeing.

 "Nutritional psychiatry" refers to the growing field of research that's investigating how your diet, along with the vitamins and minerals that you take, impacts your mental health.